I heard myself in conversation with a potential coaching client ask, beyond your leadership at work,

 For me in that one moment of hearing myself clearly articulate a simple question, a million dots connected for me that had been floating around in my awareness, not get coming together to reveal an insight.
 In the reveal of the insight lives the potential of gaining clarity, shifting perception and as a result redirecting our efforts and actions.
 For me it has lead me down new paths of curiosity….

-What would be possible for us , and in particular as women, if we were to shift our identify to that of leader in our life?
+What would be possible for us , and in particular as women, if we were to Fully Own Being leader of our life?

 What choices would present for us, that might otherwise have stayed outside of our awareness, or have fallen into the bucket of “some day”?
 If you woke up and owned that your life leadership was the most important J.O.B , what would open up for how you engage choice in your life and work on the world?